nindyaratnaa/nindyaratnaa/README.md

 # 💫 About Me:
 Hi, I'm Anindya Ratna Paramitha 👋<br><br>Welcome to my GitHub profile!
 I’m a Computer Science student at Faculty of Computer Science, Universitas Brawijaya.
 I’m passionate about programming, problem-solving, and software development.
 I’m always eager to learn new things and improve my skills.
-My journey in tech started during my studies at UB, and I’ve been fascinated by the endless possibilities of coding and technology.<br><br>💡 I’m currently working on:<br>- Working on a web-based project for my college assignment<br><br>Let’s connect and collaborate!<br>
+My journey in tech started during my studies at UB, and I’ve been fascinated by the endless possibilities of coding and technology.<br><br>💡 I’m currently working on:<br>- Working on a web-based project for my side job<br><br>Let’s connect and collaborate!<br>

 ## 🌐 Socials: